4. How to make a public interest disclosure

 Public service body

-Public service bodies can only receive disclosures that relate to the conduct of themselves, or disclosures made by their own members, officers or employees.
+Public service bodies can only receive disclosures that relate to their conduct and are made by their own members, officers or employees.

-Disclosures about public sector bodies can also be made to IBAC, or to the Victorian Ombudsman or the Victorian Inspectorate.
+These disclosures can also be made to IBAC, the Victorian Ombudsman or the VI.

 Head of the relevant public service body

-A person defined in the public service body’s procedures as a person who can receive a disclosure about that body, e.g. a Public Interest Disclosure Coordinator
+A person the public service body’s PID procedures identify as a person who can receive a PID about that body, e.g. a PID Coordinator

-Disclosures about councils can also be made to IBAC, or to the Victorian Ombudsman or the Victorian Inspectorate.
+These can also be made to IBAC, the Victorian Ombudsman, the Chief Municipal Inspector or the VI.

 Chief Executive Officer

-A person identified in the council’s procedures as a person who can receive a disclosure about that council, e.g. Public Interest Disclosure Coordinator
+A person that council’s procedures identify as a person who can receive a disclosure about the council, e.g. a PID Coordinator

 4.2 Who can make a PID?